-Silicone Gel for the Treatment of Hypertrophic ScarsPosted by martin in Cosmetic Surgery
+Silicone Gel for the Treatment of Hypertrophic ScarsPosted by tcsi in Cosmetic Surgery

 Every time a surgical procedure is performed, an incision into the skin is required.
 And all incisions leave scars.
 Good ones are difficult to see, but there is no such thing as scarless surgery.
 We recommend Silicone-based scar care to minimize the visibility of your scars.